openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get the Vec2f representing the texture coordinate.
+Returns the Vec2f representing the texture coordinate.
 Because OF uses ARB textures these are in pixels rather than 0-1 normalized coordinates.